PetrValenta92/color-scheme-generator/README.md

 - Semantic HTML5 markup
 - CSS custom properties
+- Javascript
+- API requests
-- Flexbox
+- Query strings
 - Mobile first design
 - Accessibility focus design
 - Responsive design
-- Javascript modules
-- Javascript classes

 ### What I learned

-I learned to split my javascript code into modules.
-I also learned how to export and import data from a database file and further work with it using JS classes.
+On this project, I repeated my knowledge of HTML, CSS and Javascript.
+I learned how to work with API requests and queries for specific data and how to work with this data to return what the user wants.
+Last but not least, I learned how to copy data to a clipboard.

 ### Continued development

-I would like to expand the database with more profiles in the future.
-If a user exhausted all profiles, he/she could have all profiles he/she liked and rejected displayed.
+At the moment I have no plans for further developments.
+However, I am not opposed to any extension that would increase the UX.

 ## Author